 11. Houston Rockets

-The Houston Rockets are a western conference team that plays for the Southwest Division.
+The Houston Rockets are a Western Conference team of the NBA that plays in the Southwest Division.
 They were known as the San Diego Rockets, based in San Diego.

-However, in 1971 the franchise relocated to Huston under the ownership of Tilman Fertitta.
+In 1971, the franchise relocated to Houston under the ownership of Tilman Fertitta.
 Despite being one of the oldest NBA teams in the league, they haven’t had much success.

-In total, they have won two NBA championships.
-Similarly, both titles came before the relocation of the franchise to Huston.
+In total, they have won two NBA championships (1994 & 1995).
+Similarly, both titles came before the relocation of the franchise to Houston.

 Nevertheless, the team has won four conference titles and eight divisional titles.
-Besides that, they never had any major success with their star players.
+Besides that, they are yet to have any major success with their star players.

-They have drafted great players such as Hakeem Olajuwon, Moses Malone, Yoa Ming, etc. However, each time they failed to make an impact.
+They have drafted great players such as Hakeem Olajuwon, Moses Malone, Yoa Ming, etc. With that, they make smaller impacts to bigger success each time.

 With the rebuilding, they did land some good franchise players.
-Huston could never overcome great teams like the Lakers or Warriors.
+Houston is in the process of being a great team like the Lakers or Warriors.

 10. Chicago Bulls